 A personal injury claim is not one definite thing – it encompasses different injuries that might occur in different situations and locations.
 The following are the types of personal injury claims we handle:

 Auto accidents: Auto accident claims can get complicated, especially when dealing with underinsured and uninsured motorists.
 Even if the insurance company denied it, you might still have a claim!

 Motorcycle accidents: Injuries from these tend to be quite devastating.
-We can help you seek compensation from the negligent motorist.
+We can help you with medical bills and seek compensation from the negligent motorist.